April 4, 2023

 Making healthier choices doesn’t mean we have to eliminate some of our go-to traditions.
 Just skip the oversized chocolate-covered bunny and opt for a smaller portion.

 “Small amounts of sweets can be included in a healthy diet in moderation,” Kendrick added.
-“Keep it to special occasions, and focus on a few bite-sized pieces.
-Heart-healthy dark chocolate with nuts and/or raisins is a good choice.”
+“Keep it to special occasions, and focus on a few bite-sized pieces.”
+For example, heart-healthy dark chocolate with nuts or raisins is a good choice.

 Non-edible ideas

 Of course, not all treats have to be devoured.
-Consider a small Easter-themed stuffed animal, a trinket or a toy like a wooden puzzle.
+Non-edible treats contribute to a healthier Easter basket.
+Consider giving a small stuffed animala trinket or a toy like a wooden puzzle.
 A coloring book or art supplies encourage creativity.
 Check out creative places like neighborhood bookstores for some fun ideas.

 Tickets fit nicely in a basket, too.
-Even if you’re busy on the actual holiday — and can’t attend an event, go to the zoo, or head to a museum — tickets give kids something to look forward to the following weekend.
-For a fun activity Easter day, include a seed packet of local wildflowers to plant in the yard together.
+Even if you’re busy on the actual holiday — and can’t attend an event, go to the zoo, or head to a museum — tickets give kids something to look forward to on a later day.
+For a fun activity on Easter, include a seed packet of local wildflowers to plant in the yard together.

 “Instilling traditions in your children can take many forms,” Kendrick said.
 “We often focus on food, but it can be something as simple as a family activity that you do each year, like a hike, visiting a nursing home or egg decorating.
 Be creative and think outside the candy box!”